fingerballet/CppProGen/README.md

 ruby pro_gen.rb project_name project_path

 parameters:

-project_name:  the name of cpp project
+project_name:  the name of cpp project；

-project_path:  the path of the project, should be a existing path
+project_path:  the path of the project, should be a existing path；